 @ William J. Harrison Education Center

-Learn to conduct outreach for medical personnel or health organizations to implement programs in the community that promote, maintain and improve individual and community health.
-This program combines 108 hybrid classroom hours with up to 60 service learning hours.
+This 16-week, non-credit program combines 128 hybrid classroom hours with 60 service learning hours.
 The classroom instruction covers topics such as the role of community health workers, public health, chronic disease management, mental health, health outreach, community organizing and advocacy, client-centered counseling, conducting client interviews, care management and home visits.
 The service learning experience provides individuals with the opportunity to learn and participate in resource gathering, networking and outreach, and job shadowing.

 Who Should Attend This Program?

 Any community-oriented individual, at least 18 years of age, interested in helping others navigate local healthcare systems and learn advocacy strategies.

 Enrollment in the CHW program is highly selective and seats fill quickly.
 All candidates that apply will be required to:

 - Be at least 18 years of age

 - Have a high school diploma or equivalent

 The classroom instruction is held at the William J. Harrison Education Center.
 Students must be available during daytime hours on Tuesdays and Thursday mornings for the classroom instruction and at other times as needed to complete service learning hours.
 Virtual classroom instruction may be used to meet COVID-19 restrictions.